West Virginia Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Preston County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Preston County that you need to transfer you would only need to order our forms once for all of your properties in Preston County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Preston County you only need to order once.

 The West Virginia legislature voted to join with 13 other states and adopt the Uniform Real Property Transfer on Death Act (URPTODA).
 The law is found at 36-12-1 et seq in the Code of West Virginia, and went into effect on June 5, 2014.
 This act allows owners of real property in West Virginia to control the distribution of what is often their most significant asset, their real estate, by executing and recording a transfer on death deed (TODD).